sophAi/arch_2013/stories/cv.rst

    :width: 360
    :target: ../../arch_2013/files_2013/cv/ptmd.png

-Framework of PTMD. (click to enlarge)
+Framework of PTMD. (click image to enlarge)

 The PTMD [`1`_ - `5`_] is an implementation of the software engineering.
-It combines analyzer and numerical simulation so the program can analyze the results produced by the latter automatically.
-During the first and the second year of my Ph.D career, it produced and analyzed more than 10TB data without interruption.
-Most analyzers were designed for time series clustering and molecular shape analysis.
+It's possible to  run numerical simulations and analyzes the results iteratively and automatically.
+The parallel computing shell allows most kinds of computation to be set and ran in parallel easily.
+Up to now, most analyzers were designed for time series clustering, time series statistics, and moment analysis.

 `PTMBHGA`_
 ~~~~~~~~~~~~